Scottish Place Names

 - Newcastle, New South Wales, Australia

-For comparability with other cities around the world, Newcastle has been defined as the City of Newcastle together with the suburban areas in the neighbouring City of Lake Macquarie.
-This area extends from Beresfield and Fullerton Cove in the north to Wyee and Catherine Hill Bay in the south.
-Of the names of the 141 suburbs and neighbourhoods located to date in the Newcastle-Lake Macquarie area, 40 (28.4%) are based wholly or in part on place names that can be found in Scotland, on Scottish family names or on Scottish words.
-Of course, many of the names are used in other parts of the British Isles as well but at least 19 (13.5%) of these appear to have a direct or indirect connection with Scotland.
+For comparability with other cities around the world, Newcastle has been defined as the City of Newcastle together with the neighbouring City of Lake Macquarie to the south, the urban and semi-urban parts of the City of Maitland to the northwest and those suburbs in the Port Stephens Local Government Area to the northeast that are near the Newcastle airport.
+This area extends from Rutherford, Morpeth, Raymond Terrace and Williamtown in the north to Wyee and Catherine Hill Bay in the south but excludes the detached Cessnock area to the west.
+Of the names of the 180 suburbs and neighbourhoods located to date in the Newcastle-Lake Macquarie-Maitland-Raymond Terrace area, 54 (30.0%) are based wholly or in part on place names that can be found in Scotland, on Scottish family names or on Scottish words.
+Of course, many of the names are used in other parts of the British Isles as well but at least 28 (15.6%) of these appear to have a direct or indirect connection with Scotland.

 Picture of Newcastle NSW via Wikipedia.